robfinch/Qupls/README.md

 r0 is now a general-purpose register except when used as a base or index register for an address calculation in which case the value zero is used.
 There should not be a signficant effect on the performance caused by reducing the number of registers.
 Micro-code has been removed.

+### Threads / Streams
+In the works is support for multiple threads and streams of execution.
+The core may support multiple threads of execution.
+* Each thread has its own set of registers.
+Increasing the number of threads beyond a small number will need to increase the physical register file size, potentially causing performance loss.
+* Number of threads supported is a core parameter.
+* Alternate path fetching (APF) for branches may be supported.
+* Currently the core chooses threads to run based on a thread weight (or probability) register.
+* A randomly generated value must be less than the weight for the thread to be selected to run.
+* Any stream may be choosen to run at 1/8 probability estabished by the weights register to allow alternate paths to progress.
+This is overridden by the thread selection above.

 ### Register File
 The register file is 12r4w (12 read ports and 4 write ports).
 Previously the register file was 16r4w but the extra four ports are not needed most of the time.